-Monitor Cache Cluster Activity through NCache Web Monitor
+Monitor Cache Cluster Activity through the NCache Monitor

-NCache Web Monitor comprises of two main dashboards: Server Dashboard and Client Dashboard.
+The NCache Monitor comprises of two main dashboards: Server Dashboard and Client Dashboard.

 The Server Dashboard contains Cluster Health, Event Logs, CPU Usage, Network Usage, Cache Size, Requests/sec, and Memory Usage.

-You can view Server Dashboard by following the steps shown here Monitor with NCache Web Monitor.
+You can view the Server Dashboard by following the steps shown here Monitor with NCache Monitor.

 The Client Dashboard contains counters like NCache Client CPU, NCache Client Memory, NCache Client Network, NCache Client Request Queue, NCache Client Read Operations/sec, and NCache Client Write Operations.

-You can view the Client Dashboard from the tab next to Server Dashboard on NCache Web Monitor.
+You can view the Client Dashboard from the tab next to Server Dashboard on the NCache Monitor.

 Monitor Cache Cluster Activity through Cache Statistics